New conformal field theories by gauging electric and magnetic currents: Construction

 The other necessary condition is the absence of the anomaly \cite{Csaki:2010rv}.
 We assume that the 't Hooft anomaly coefficient (that can be read from the three-point functions among $J^\mu_e$ and $J^\mu_m$) all vanish: $C_{eee} = C_{eem} = C_{emm} = C_{mmm} = 0$.
 Otherwise, the gauging will become inconsistent.
 Note that even if we will eventually introduce only one gauge degree of freedom, the anomaly condition is as if we were gauging $U(1)_e \times U(1)_m$ separately by two gauge fields.

 At this point, one may simply declare that we are going to gauge $J^\mu_e$ electrically and $J^\mu_m$ magnetically and add the gauge kinetic term and the $\theta$-terms.
 To be more concrete, we use Zwanziger's formulation to write down the explicit action \cite{Zwanziger:1970hk}.
-For this purpose, we introduce two independent vector fields $A_\mu$ and $B_\mu$ and an arbitrary (space-like) four-vector $n^\mu$ that corresponds to a direction of Dirac strings to be attached.
+For this purpose, we introduce two independent vector fields $A_\mu$ and $B_\mu$ and an arbitrary (space-like) four-vector $n^\mu$ that corresponds to a direction of Dirac strings to be attached.\footnote{{The similar structure appears in two-dimensions, where in order to make the momentum symmetry and winding symmetry manifest, we need to double the apparent degrees of freedom while breaking the Lorentz symmetry \cite{Tseytlin:1990va}.}}

 We will use the notation used in \cite{Csaki:2010rv}\cite{Zwanziger:1970hk}:

 The gauge part of the Lagrangian is given by

 where $\tau = \frac{\theta}{2\pi} + \frac{4\pi i}{e^2}$ is the complexified coupling constant.
 Note that we have doubled the vectorial degrees of freedom, but it is halved by the projection on to $n^\mu$ direction.